Transcript: Plant-Based Diet & Mood

-What do you think they found.
-Fact or fiction: Vegetarians tend to be, on average, more depressed, anxious, and sad.
+What do you think they found?
+Fact or fiction: vegetarians tend to be, on average, more depressed, anxious, and sad.
 Fiction.
 Vegetarians report significantly less negative emotion than omnivores.
 Why, though?

-So, maybe one reason vegetarians are, on average, so much happier, more positive, is that arachidonic acid is a key substrate for the synthesis of proinflammatory compounds in the body which can adversely affect mental health via a cascade of neuroinflammation.
+So, maybe one reason vegetarians are, on average, so much happier, more positive, is that arachidonic acid is a key substrate for the synthesis of proinflammatory compounds in the body, which can adversely affect mood, mental health via a cascade of neuroinflammation.
 So omnivores may be more negative, depressed, stressed, hopeless, in part because their brains are so inflamed by their diet.

 Please consider volunteering to help out on the site.